Oregon Rockhounding Regulations

 US Army Corps of Engineers Rock Collecting Regulations

-According to Section 327.14 of Rules and Regulations Governing Public Use of US Army Corps of Engineers Land, "Removal or any alteration of natural formations, mineral deposits, historical and archaeological features, paleontological resources is prohibited except when in accordance with written permission of the District Commander".
+According to Section 327.14 of Rules and Regulations Governing Public Use of U.S. Army Corps of Engineers Land, "Removal or any alteration of natural formations, mineral deposits, historical and archaeological features, paleontological resources is prohibited except when in accordance with written permission of the District Commander."

 County Parks Rockhounding Regulations